 Affiliates

 The Center has created an Affiliates program for researchers across all career stages seeking more opportunities for high-level discussion and collaboration.
 Affiliates have the opportunity to create research collaborations across universities and apply for small grants and are invited to attend additional internal Center talks and workshops.
-If you’re interested in becoming an affiliate, email the Center coordinator, Sam Pratt, at sampratt@ad.unc.edu for information on the next admission cycle.
+We are not currently accepting new affiliates, but feel welcome to reach out to Center manager Sam Pratt sampratt@unc.edu to express interest in future events and admission cycles.

 Affiliate Small Grants